-- (c) EITC eligible: You must generally be eligible for the federal Earned Income Tax Credit (EITC), including meeting the federal income thresholds; however, the one exception is that you, your spouse (if you are filing married filing jointly on your federal income tax return), and/or your qualifying children may have a valid ITIN instead of a SSN, which is not permitted under federal EITC eligibility requirements; - (d) Residency: The applicant on the WFTC application (which may be either you or your spouse, if you are filing married filing jointly on your federal income tax return) must be a resident of Washington for at least 183 days during the tax year for which the refund is being claimed; and - (e) Sales or use tax paid: You (and/or your spouse if you are filing married filing jointly on your federal income tax return) paid Washington sales or use tax on taxable purchases you made during the tax year for which the refund is being claimed.
+- (b) Properly file a federal income tax return: You (and your spouse if you are filing married filing jointly) must properly file a federal income tax return for the tax year for which the refund is being claimed; - (c) EITC eligible: You must generally be eligible for the federal Earned Income Tax Credit (EITC), including meeting the federal income thresholds((; however, the one exception is that)) with the following exceptions: - $\underline{\text{(i)}}\ \underline{\text{Y}}\text{ou}$, your spouse (if you are filing married filing jointly on your federal income tax return), and/or your qualifying children may have a valid ITIN instead of a SSN, which is not permitted under federal EITC eligibility requirements; and - (ii) For tax years 2023 and beyond, if you file your federal income tax return under the "married filing separately" status, you are no longer required to fulfill the conditions of Internal Revenue Code section 32(d)(2)(B) to qualify for a WFTC refund and you are no longer required to provide the additional documentation as described in Answer 1A of this rule. - (d) Residency: The applicant on the WFTC application (which may be either you or your spouse, if you are filing married filing jointly on your federal income tax return) must be a resident of Washington for at least 183 days during the tax year for which the refund is being claimed; and - (e) Sales or use tax paid: You (and/or your spouse if you are filing married filing jointly on your federal income tax return) paid Washington sales or use tax on taxable purchases you made during the tax year for which the refund is being claimed.